Prasanna-sr/Audit-Logger/README.md

 - Parameter 1 -  express application object.
 - Parameter 2 -  Object, to specify logger rules.
 There can be any number of rules, each property consist of rule name and rule function.
 Module provides httpResponseCode, and httpResponseTime rules which can be configured.
-Custom rule function can be provided, rule is treated as failed when the rule function returns true.
+Custom rule function can be provided, if function return true, the rule is treated as failed and logger is turned on.
-- Parameter 3 - function, which gets called if any of the rule fails.
-Function is invoked with express req object and application response arguments.(http response code and response data)
+- Parameter 3 - callback function which gets called if any of the rule fails.
+Function is invoked with express req object, res object and body passed to send.

 AuditLogger automatically captures time taken for all middlewares and routes.

-- req.timer.value - gives time taken for all middleware and routes.
+- **req.timer.value** - gives time taken for all middleware and routes.
-- req.timer.start(name) and req.timer.stop(name) - could be used any time during the request to log private functions.
+- **req.timer.start(name)** and **req.timer.stop(name)** - could be used any time during the request to log private functions.
-- req.timer.value contains special '$finalTimer' key which contains total time taken for the request.
+- **req.timer.value** contains special **$finalTimer** key which contains total time taken for the request.

+#####Note: name your middleware functions to get better timer results.

 ## Usage
 	var express = require('express');
 	var app = express();
 	app.listen(3000);
-	// var auditLogger = require('auditlogger');
 	var auditLogger = require('./../index.js');

 	auditLogger(app, {